vasvince98/OtpProject/README.md

 <span style="color:#73130d"> Makefile: </span>

-* I added three functionality to the [Makefile](./Makefile).
-One for building the project, one for running the project, and one for stop the project.
+* I added four functionality to the [Makefile](./Makefile).
+One for building the project, one for running the project, one for running the project attached to the containers, and one for stop the project.
 (2023.06.10)

 ### Experience

 * It was an interesting experience for me, I did not find it too hard, but sometimes it was challenging.
 * I learned some new things, like what is swagger-ui, and how to use makefile.
 * I am a little frustrated by the podman issue, but I am sure I will figure it out.
+* I tested the application on MacOS, Windows10 and Ubuntu, I hope it will work on your machine too... :)
 * I hope you will be satisfied with my work, and I am looking forward to your feedback.